JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 I was very wrong.
 I was incredibly, obviously, plainly wrong.

-_Of course_ we would be able to bring the full TypeScript type checker to ESLint.
+Despite the technical hurdles, the full TypeScript type checker works within ESLint -- the relevant maintainer teams would be able to resolve the [assorted](https://github.com/typescript-eslint/typescript-eslint/issues/1132) [structural](https://github.com/typescript-eslint/typescript-eslint/issues/1126) [performance](https://github.com/typescript-eslint/typescript-eslint/issues/1079) **[issues](https://github.com/typescript-eslint/typescript-eslint/issues/1040)**.
-_Of course_ the TypeScript team would choose to support the open source project already commonplace in the rest of the JavaScript ecosystem.
+TypeScript team would eventually choose to support the open source project already commonplace in the rest of the JavaScript ecosystem.
-_Of course_ the relevant maintainer teams would be able to resolve the [assorted](https://github.com/typescript-eslint/typescript-eslint/issues/1132) [structural](https://github.com/typescript-eslint/typescript-eslint/issues/1126) [performance](https://github.com/typescript-eslint/typescript-eslint/issues/1079) **[issues](https://github.com/typescript-eslint/typescript-eslint/issues/1040)**.

-> Linking to those issues is not snark or passive-aggressiveness -- it's a celebration of the incredible work done by the TypeScript and typescript-eslint teams in molding together multiple fundamentally different systems.
+There was incredible work done by the TypeScript, ESLint, and typescript-eslint teams in molding together multiple fundamentally different systems.
-> We all owe them a _massive_ debt of gratitude for their work to solidify our linting practices.
+We all owe them a _massive_ debt of gratitude for their work to solidify our linting practices.

 But, still, in 2018 the commonly accepted way to lint TypeScript code using rules that had access to the type checker was with TSLint.